Sorting fact, disinformation after Russian attack on Ukraine

 — Explosions heard from central Kyiv, about 800 meters (half a mile) from the president’s headquarters.

-— Multi-story apartment building in Kyiv hit by shelling, with major damage, on the eastern side of the Dnipro River that cuts through the capital, 13 kilometers (8 miles) southeast of the government quarter.
+— A tall apartment building in Kyiv hit by shelling, with major damage, on the eastern side of the Dneiper River that cuts through the capital, 13 kilometers (8 miles) southeast of the government quarter.

 — Shooting near a main thoroughfare leading into central Kyiv from the south.